jacksonllee/pylangacq/docs/source/transcriptions.rst

 In these datasets, an utterance in the CHAT file has time marks to indicate its start and end time (in milliseconds) in the corresponding audio and/or video data.
-If the information is available, the ``time_marks`` attribute of an :class:`~pylangacq.chat.Utterance` object is a tuple of two integers, e.g., ``(0, 1073)``, for ``·0_1073·`` found at the end of the CHAT transcription line.
+If the information is available, the ``time_marks`` attribute of an :class:`~pylangacq.objects.Utterance` object is a tuple of two integers, e.g., ``(0, 1073)``, for ``·0_1073·`` found at the end of the CHAT transcription line.